9x20 Tool Post Grinder

 A simple grinder to cross slide adapter plate

-is held down using the same
+down using the same

 four, M6-1 bolts & nuts